-The word “garuda” is derived from a Sanskrit word meaning “eagle” and “asana” meaning “posture” or “seat”.
-It is generally called as “eagle pose” in English.
+The word “Garudasana” is derived from the Sanskrit word “Garuda” meaning “eagle” and “Asana” meaning “posture” or “seat”.
+It is commonly called “Eagle pose” in English.

 Knee, ankle or elbow injury, acute knee pain, tennis elbow.

 DISCLAIMER:- PLEASE PRACTICE UNDER THE SUPERVISION OF YOGA TEACHER/ YOGA EXPERT